Aristotle’s

 How does billing work for the membership?

-Can I cancel my preorder?
+Can I cancel my order or membership?

-Can I cancel my preorder?
+Can I cancel my order or membership?

-What’s your returns and damages policy?
+What is your returns and damages policy?

-What’s your returns and damages policy?
+What is your returns and damages policy?

 Can I change my shipping address after ordering?